-This booklet gives you the details about your Medicare health care coverage from January 1 - December 31, 2021.
+This booklet gives you the details about your Medicare health care coverage from January 1 - December 31, 2022.
 It explains how to get coverage for the health care services you need.
 This is an important legal document.
 Please keep it in a safe place.

-This plan, Blue Medicare Advantage Flex, is offered by Blue Cross and Blue Shield of Kansas City.
+This plan, Blue Medicare Advantage Flex, is offered by Blue Medicare Advantage.
 (When this Evidence of Coverage says "we," "us," or "our," it means Blue Medicare Advantage.
 When it says "plan" or "our plan," it means Blue Medicare Advantage Flex.)

-Blue Cross and Blue Shield of Kansas City is an independent licensee of the Blue Cross and Blue Shield Association.
-All products are offered by Missouri Valley Life And Health Insurance Company, a wholly-owned subsidiary of Blue Cross and Blue Shield of Kansas City.
-Blue Cross and Blue Shield of Kansas City's Blue Medicare Advantage Flex is a PPO with a Medicare contract.
+Blue Medicare Advantage is an independent licensee of the Blue Cross and Blue Shield Association.
+All products are offered by Missouri Valley Life And Health Insurance Company, a wholly-owned subsidiary of Blue Medicare Advantage.
+Blue Medicare Advantage's Blue Medicare Advantage Flex is a PPO with a Medicare contract.
 Enrollment in Blue Medicare Advantage Flex depends on contract renewal.